thunlp/SparsingLaw/README.md

 In this section, we mainly introduce how to measure the activation sparsity of a single checkpoint using the two baseline sparsity metrics mentioned in Section 4.1 of our paper: Top-$`k`$ and FAT-$`\epsilon`$.

-**TODO: write a demo to measure the sparsity of an HF checkpoint on a specific case sentence.**

 First, set the following environment variables:
-- `dataset`: The name of the dataset.
-- `model`: The name of the model (e.g. "0.1b_relu").
-- `load_path`: The path to the model checkpoint folder.
+- `model_path`: The path to the model checkpoint folder.
-- `tokenizer_path`: The path to the tokenizer file.
+- `input_file`: The path to the text file as the input of model.
 - `prune_strategy`: Must be one of the following:
     - "fat": Corresponding to FAT-$`\epsilon`$ sparsity.
     - "topk": Corresponding to Top-$`k`$ sparsity.